We are part of a worldwide consumer movement that forces companies to think carefully at every step.

 Here is a good example: anytime you look at McDonald’s account on Instagram, it will be exactly like that, all in the same palette.

 That is a way to strengthen the fast food’s identity, working to maintain this universe of colors in the audience’s minds.

 Among the items that support identity, the logo is the most recognized symbol in a brand.

 That has more to do with the way they are made than necessarily with specific symbols or icons.

-At your company, they can be geometric figures more rounded or more square, or symbols recognized by your audience, or some other element.
+At your company, you can focus on geometric figures more rounded or more square, symbols recognized by your audience, or some other element.

 The most important is to create these graphic elements focusing on a cohesive visual identity that will strategically communicate your brand in all touchpoints.

 With or without serifs?
 Upper or lower case?

 If you have already worked with graphic design, you know that these are common questions when setting brand typography guidelines.

 Like colors, these details are essential when sending a message.